-- 2. By May 1, 2022, a completed WPCRLF loan application and all associated documents required by the WPCRLF regulations and the "Guidance For Water Pollution Control Revolving Loan Fund Projects Funded Beginning Federal FY 2016 (October 1, 2015 and After)" must be submitted to MDEQ.
+- 2. By May 15, 2023\, a completed WPCRLF loan application and all associated documents required by the WPCRLF regulations and the "Guidance For Water Pollution Control Revolving Loan Fund Projects Funded Beginning Federal FY 2016 (October 1, 2015 and After)" must be submitted to MDEQ.
 Prior to preparing these documents the loan recipient and/or consulting engineer should request and attend a pre-application conference.
 This deadline must be met to be able to qualify for the Previous Year Standby Category in the FY-23 IUP. - 3.
-By August 1, 2022 all approvable documents and responses to Department comments necessary for loan award must be submitted to the Department for review and approval.
+By August 15, 2023, all approvable documents and responses to Department comments necessary for loan award must be submitted to the Department for review and approval.
 This deadline must be met to be able to qualify for the Previous Year Standby Category in the FY-23 IUP.
 Projects on the Planning List or projects on the current year list that had their funds released should also meet this deadline in order to allow for Department reviews/approvals necessary for loan award prior to the end of the fiscal year. - 4.
-By September 15, 2022 any "Small/Low Income" or "Green Project Reserve" funds that have not been awarded to a project may be released and made available to any project that is ready for loan award on a first-come, first-served basis. - G. Priority Point Formula for Existing Facilities (Not Meeting Final Limits) Category Projects. - 1.
+By September 15, 2023 any "Green Project Reserve" funds or subsidy funds in excess of the statutory minimum, which have not been awarded to a project may be released and made available to any project that is ready for loan award on a first-come, first-served basis. - G. Priority Point Formula for Existing Facilities (Not Meeting Final Limits) Category Projects. - 1.
 Priority points for these projects will be calculated using the following formula for each stream classification impacted: